rodneyshupe/Cookbook/Appendix/H_UrbanFareRecipes.rst

 Directions
 ----------

 #.
-Preheat oven to 375°F
+Preheat oven to 375F
 #.
 Season leg of lamb thoroughly, rub on oil, and stone ground mustard
 #.
 Heat a skillet, add oil, and sear lamb all around until golden
 #.
-Place onto baking dish and roast in oven for approx. 1 1/2 hours or until rose’.
+Place onto baking dish and roast in oven for approx. 1 1/2 hours or until rose'.
 #.
 Meanwhile prepare the chutney; simply add the ingredients in a bowl, blend well and keep at room temperature
 #.
 Let the lamb rest for 5 minutes, slice and top with chutney